codinsonn/codinsonn.dev/packages/@aetherspace/scripts/README.md

 ![add-route.png](/.storybook/public/add-route.png)

-> Note: If your resolvers apply our conventions and will allow you to pick them to automatically integrate one of those resolvers.
-If you don't have any resolvers yet, or don't need to do data fetching at all, you can still create a route and add a resolver or integrate with a query later.
+> Note: If your query resolvers apply our conventions, it will allow you to pick them to automatically integrate in your route.
+If you don't have any resolvers yet, or don't need to do data fetching at all, you can still create a route and add a resolver, or just integrate with a query later.

 ```shell-script
 yarn workspace aetherspace run add-route # run in repo root to add a new route